October is here and it’s bringing some autumnal excitement with it. Choose from the best creative, literary and celebratory events across the city.

 An event put together by Saatchi Art, this fair is a high-priced collector-type deal, although you can snap up some new works for around £50.00.
 So if you’re looking to make your first foray into the art world or you’re a seasoned collector, it can be a very pleasant way to spend an afternoon.

-Celebrating the rich culture of the area, this year’s festival focuses on the theme of independence.
-You’ll find street parties, music, dance, scientific workshops and interactive games all designed to celebrate independence in the spheres of business, community, publishing, society, politics and science.
+Celebrating the rich culture of the area, this year’s festival focuses on the theme of “Small steps and giant leaps”.
+You’ll find street parties, music, dance, scientific workshops and interactive games all designed to celebrate small victories as well as famous successes in local business, community, publishing, society, politics and science.
 Plenty of events are free but some are ticketed, so do check in advance.
+The festival has made it’s own giant leap this year, doubling in length to cover a full ten days.

 London Literature Festival

-This book-lovers festival is back with a huge checklist of must-see events, from Salman Rushdie to Sue Perkins and Roger Daltry to Andre Aciman.
-Enjoy talks and poetry readings by international writers and be challenged by workshops and discussions tackling issues like feminism in Trump’s America with Laura Bates and empire, race and roots with BAFTA and MOBO award winning writer and hip hop artist Akala.
+This book-lovers festival is back with a huge checklist of must-see events.
+This year’s line-up includes Phillipa Perry, Armistead Maupin, Brett Anderson, Heather Morris, Lemn Sissay, Anthony Daniels (C-3PO), Nikki Giovanni, Fatima Bhutto and Jung Chang.
+Enjoy talks and poetry readings by international writers and be challenged by workshops and discussions tackling the biggest issues of today.
 Tickets for events sell out fast so be quick!

 Last chance events